Lena9999/problem-extractor/README.md

 #### Functionality:
 - Extracts key problems from long texts and turns them into lists.
-- Allows customization of API queries for different tasks.
+- Lets you modify API requests for different tasks.
 - Suitable for classification, summarization, translation, and text correction.

 #### Files